 Artificial insemination stands for a low-complexity assisted reproduction technique, since complex laboratory procedures, surgery, and special medical instruments are not necessary.
 This is the reason why its cost is rather lower than that of in vitro fertilization (IVF).

 Did you know that we can help you to choose a fertility clinic for your donor insemination cycle?
-All you have to do is use "The Calculator", an easy-to-use tool that is capable of filtering the best clinics and tailor an individual report exclusively for you with useful tips that will help you make a well informed decision.
+All you have to do is create a Fertility Report now.
+It is an easy-to-use tool that is capable of filtering the best clinics and tailor an individual report exclusively for you with useful tips that will help you make a well informed decision.

 This price includes all procedures concerning sperm donation and the donor himself as well as the sperm donation process.
 Conversely, ovulation induction drugs administered to the woman with the purpose of stimulating her ovaries and monitoring her menstrual cycle are not usually included in the overall costs, although this may depend on the conditions established by each assisted reproduction center.